google/aqt/aqt/g3doc/README.md

-# AQT : Accurate Quantized Training
+# AQTp : Accurate Quantized Training for production

-go/aqt2
+go/aqtp

 ## AQT Users chat

-*go/aqt-users*
+go/aqt-chat

+This is a good place to ask any questions about quantization in JAX and AQT usage.
+(Consider starting threads with **bolded title**).

 Note: If for some reason you see a message 'Failed to join', that happened before for unknown reasons.
 Please ping yichizh@ or lew@ and we will add you manually.

-Feel free to have any AQT-related discussion there.
-(Consider starting threads with **bolded title**).

 ## Main README.md

 Most of the AQT documentation is in the [main README.md](../README.md).
 It
 contains:

+-   installation instructions (`pip install aqtp`) ,
 -   list of features,
 -   links to Cloud ML blog posts and research papers,
 -   tutorial on how to use it with JAX and Flax libraries,